smash-transport/smash-vhlle-hybrid/docs/developer/new_module.md

     In this case the mentioned snippets of code are unlikely to be invalid at some point, but you should keep in mind that something might have to be done in a slightly different way.
     If so, you can take the opportunity to refine these instructions. :wink:

-Adding a new module to the SMASH-vHLLE-hybrid is a straightforward process.
+Adding a new module to the Hybrid-handler is a straightforward process.
 The following steps serve as a guidance and will probably be needed.
 Let's assume we want to add [MUSIC](https://github.com/MUSIC-fluid/MUSIC) as an alternative for the hydrodynamic stage:

 * In case the stage has no other modules, add a field to the `HYBRID_module` array in the :material-file: *global_variables.bash* script for the respective stage :material-information-outline:{ title="Here <mark style='background-color: #F0F0F0;'><tt>Hydro</tt></mark>"}.